 Religions and the absolute: While this ancient tradition of yoga meditation has influenced many of the world's religions, the tradition itself is not a religion.
 All religions are acknowledged as an expression of the one absolute reality, called by many names, including God (The fact that all religions arise from the same source does not mean that they are the same).
 The individual practitioners of yoga meditation in the Himalayan tradition have personal roots in virtually all of the world's most known religions.
 It is important to note that there is a distinction between the broader cultural or religious traditions called sampradaya and the specific initiatory lineages or parampara.
 Our lineage or parampara is neither limited to the region of India nor the religion commonly known as Hinduism, and has initiates from many countries around the world and from a diversity of religious affiliations.
 (See also the article Philosophy, Not Religion)

 Swamis: While the lineage is an ascetic tradition of the Himalayas, and is thousands of years old, some of the sages (though not all) are also initiates of the monastic order of Shankaracharya of the 9th century (much later than the ascetic tradition itself).
-Swami Rama directly initiated at least seven people as swamis, and five or so other people have since taken swami initiation through those swamis.
+Swami Rama directly initiated at least seven people as swamis, and five or so other students of Swami Rama have since taken swami initiation through those swamis.
 (To practice the teachings, one does not have to be a swami.)

 Core practices: While the breadth of the teachings is vast, the core practices have been captured in two files that can be downloaded in pdf format.
 Click here to go to the downloads page, where you will find a booklet that summarizes the teachings of Swami Rama, entitled "Understanding and Practicing the Teachings of Swami Rama" (39 pages), and a paper by Swami Jnaneshvara entitled "The Path" (49 pages), which also summarizes the systematic practices as taught by Swami Rama.
 The many articles on the SwamiJ.com website also attempt to capture the spirit of these teachings and practices in simple, straightforward language.